-- Independence.
+Independence.
 Data should be come from multiple independent random samples or from a randomized experiment with multiple treatments.
 Data can then be organized into a two-way table.
-When sampling without replacement, the sample size should be less than 10% of the population size for each sample. - Large expected counts.
+When sampling without replacement, the sample size should be less than 10% of the population size for each sample.

+Large expected counts.
 All of the cells in the two-way table must have at least 5 expected cases under the assumption that the null hypothesis is true.

-Compute the p-value and draw a conclusion about whether the search algorithms have different performances.
+Example problem: Compute the p-value and draw a conclusion about whether the search algorithms have different performances.

-Here, found that the degrees of freedom for this $3 \times 2$ table is 2.
-The p-value corresponds to the area under the chi-square curve with 2 degrees of freedom to the right of $\chi^2 = 6.120$ .
+Solution to the example: Here, found that the degrees of freedom for this 3×2 table is 2.
+The p-value corresponds to the area under the chi-square curve with 2 degrees of freedom to the right of $\chi^2 = 6.120$.
 Using a calculator, we find that the p-value = 0.047.
-Using an $\alpha = 0.05$ significance level, we reject $H_0$ .
+Using an $\alpha = 0.05$ significance level, we reject H_0 .
 That is, the data provide convincing evidence that there is some difference in performance among the algorithms.